Rep. Paul Gosar Censured After Posting Cartoon Appearing To Show Killing Of Rep. Alexandria Ocasio-Cortez

 WASHINGTON (CBSNewYork) — The House on Wednesday approved a motion to censure Republican Arizona Congressman Paul Gosar over violent video he posted on social media.

-The photoshopped cartoon video shows Gosar appearing to kill Democratic Congresswoman Alexandria Ocasio-Cortez and attacking President Joe Biden.READ MORE: New York City Set To Unveil Lower Manhattan Waterfront Protection Plan
+The photoshopped cartoon video shows Gosar appearing to kill Democratic Congresswoman Alexandria Ocasio-Cortez and then heading for President Joe Biden wielding two swords.READ MORE: Feds Sound Alarm On Non-Reputable Online Sites, Sellers Pushing Counterfeit Goods During Holiday Shopping Season

 “As leaders in this country, when we incite violence with depictions against our colleagues, that trickles down to violence in this country,” she said.

-Note: Editor’s note: This story first appeared on Nov.
-17, 2021.